-Country has lost one of its greatest leaders: Leaders condole Mukherjee''s death
+Country has lost one of its greatest leaders: Congress pays rich tributes to Pranab Mukherjee

 New Delhi, Aug 31: Former prime minister Manmohan Singh on Monday expressed condolences on the demise of former president Pranab Mukherjee and said the country has lost one of its greatest leaders.